 British-writer Ishiguro was born in Nagasaki, Japan but moved to England aged five.
 After studying creative writing at the University of East Anglia he worked as a community worker in Glasgow before publishing his first novel, A Pale View of Hills (1982), narrated by a Japanese widow living in England.
 Other works include The Remains of the Day (1989) narrated by an elderly English butler.
 The book won the Booker Prize and was made into an award-winning film starring Emma Thompson and Sir Anthony Hopkins, with a screenplay by Ruth Prawer Jhabvala.
 Other works include The Unconsoled (1995), When We Were Orphans (2000), Never Let Me Go (2005) and The Buried Giant (2015).
-He was awarded the Nobel Laureate Prize for Literature in 2017 and received an OBE in 2018.
+He was awarded the Nobel Laureate Prize for Literature in 2017 and received was knighted in 2018.

 Watch a film clip on the sitter from the BBC Archive in the Media section below

 Discover our BP Next Generation short films made by artists.
 Follow step by step guides in drawing and painting techniques.

 Reflect on your own experiences of lockdown through this easy-to-do from home, photographic exercise.